-Carers Trust’s vision is that unpaid carers are heard and valued, with access to support, advice and resources to enable them to live fulfilled lives.
+Carers Trust Scotland's vision is that unpaid carers are heard and valued as well as freely having access to support, advice and resources to enable carers to live fulfilled lives.

 About carers in Scotland

 There are an estimated 800,000 unpaid carers in Scotland; this includes 30,000 young carers under the age of 18.
 The value of unpaid care provided by carers in Scotland is £12.8 billion per year.

 Three out of five of us will become carers at some stage in our lives, and 1 in 10 of us is already fulfilling some sort of caring role.

 Carers Trust Scotland works to make significant differences to unpaid carers and local carer organisations through our policy and campaigning work.

 Research: the experience of carers in Scotland

 We carry out research to understand the unique experiences that all unpaid carers and young carers have, in their caring role and in accessing support, so we can work to improve this.